Seemavij/Calculator/README.md

 *   Html
 *   Css
 *  Javascript

+HTML was used as the foundation of the site.
+CSS - was used to add the styles and layout of the site.
+JavaScript - used to create the calculator, and to operate the users interaction with the page.
+Visual Studio Code was used as the main tool to write and edit code.
+Git was used for the version control of the website.
+GitHub was used to host the code of the website.
 ######
 As a first-time visitor, I want to understand the purpose of the Website, so I can use it properly.
 As a first-time visitor, I want to see what technologies have been used to create the Website, so I can learn more about them and use them myself.